Topics The "2021 Meeting of Code Administration Managers and Practitioners" was held

-The Pharmaceutical Manufacturers Association of Japan (PMAJ) Code Compliance Promotion Committee held the "FY2021 Meeting of Code Administration Managers and Practitioners" on September 21, 2021.
+The JPMA Code Compliance Committee held the "FY2021 Meeting of Code Administration Managers and Practitioners" on September 21, 2021.
+2021 was held in an online format, as in 2020, in light of the Corona disaster.
 Code Administration Managers and Code Practitioners from 73 member companies participated in the meeting, which was conducted according to the program shown in Table 1, and proved to be a meaningful meeting.
 The following is a summary of the meeting.

 Table 1 Program of the "FY2021 Meeting for Code Administration Managers and Practitioners